 One Quick Trick That Adds 25 Cash-Buyers to Your Buyer’s List

-Last month, from a conversation with Cody Hofhine, he taught us the process to make $250,000 profit in your first year wholesaling, with step two being to “Build a Big Buyer’s List.”
-Now, Cody is back to outline, step-by-step, a trick to easily add 25 or more names to your buyer’s list.
+Last month, from a conversation with Cody Hofhine, we learned his process to make $250,000 profit in your first year wholesaling, with step two being to “Build a Big Buyer’s List.”
+Now, Cody is back to outline, step-by-step, a trick to finding cash buyers for real estate.

 Step 1: Go to Craigslist